Who were the Hwicce?

 But there may be a solution to this oddity.
 What if

-Britons, and who knows what liberties they and their neighbours
+among Britons, and who knows what liberties they and their neighbours

 took with mispronouncing the name?
-It's easy enough for the 'G' of
+It's easy enough for the 'g' of

-Gewissae to shift into a 'K', and the Briton habit was to pronounce a
+Gewissae to shift into a 'k', and the Briton habit was to pronounce a

-'K' as 'CH' (as in the Scots word, 'loch'), then the Saxons could soften
+'k' as 'ch' (as in the Scots word, 'loch'), then the Saxons could soften

-it more into an 'H'.
-And the 'SS' of Gewissae might well have been spoken
+it more into an 'h'.
+And the 'ss' of Gewissae may well have been spoken

-as an 'SH' by Britons, which the Saxons could alter into a 'CH'.
+as an 'sh' by Britons, which the Saxons could alter into a 'ch'.
 And as

-we have no idea what dialect the Belgae spoke, all of this could produce
+we have no idea which dialect the Belgae spoke, all of this could produce

 So where did 'Gewissae' come from in the first place?